-It’s a tough business, getting your music in front of reviewers.
-I know, I’ve tried it myself and had both good and bad responses and, inevitably, far more cases of no-response-at-all than either of the former.
-The sad fact of the matter is that, because this blog hasn’t been a total failure, I now get sent far more music than I can ever possibly hope to listen to.
+The sad fact of the matter is that this blog gets sent far more music than I can ever hope to listen to.
 From my point of view this is fantastic.
-It means I get to cherry-pick only the best-of-the-best to write about, and a steady stream of emails asking for my opinion is a welcome ego boost.
-For those of you who want me to write about your music, it means it’s quite hard to stand out from the crowd.
+It means I get to cherry-pick only the best-of-the-best to write about.
+And a steady stream of emails asking for my opinion is a welcome ego boost.
+For those who want me to write about their music, it means it's quite hard to stand out from the crowd.

 Eaten by Monsters' draconian and highly arbitrary submission guidelines